 Some cooks like to melt colored candy coating for dipped fruit.
 I haven’t tried that yet, though.
 If you want to add some color to your berries, you might want to consider coloring the white chocolate.
-If you do, use special candy coloring or an oil-based food color.
-A water-based food coloring will ruin your coating.
+If you do, use special candy coloring or oil-based food coloring.
+The water-based food coloring will ruin your coating.

 If you follow some general guidelines for dipped strawberries, you shouldn’t have any major problems.
 First of all, firm berries work best.
 Larger berries are easier to work with, so you might want to take that into consideration, too.
 Another important point about the fruits is that they need to be completely dry.
 Even a tiny amount of water can ruin a batch of melted coating.
 Of course, you’ll want to rinse the berries first, but let them air dry on paper towels for a while before dipping them.

 Now, for the coating.
 Carefully read the heating directions on the package, and follow them to a tee.
 In fact, you might want to use a slightly shorter cooking time than the one that’s suggested.
 I melt my coating in the microwave.
 I cook it for about 45 seconds before checking it.
 I continue cooking in 10-15 second increments until the coating has almost completely melted.
 If one “chunk” is still in a square block shape, it will usually finish melting when you stir the coating.
 It’s much better to undercook than to overcook.
 You can always heat it for a few more seconds, but once the coating is overcooked, there’s no going back.

 I like to heat my candy coating in small batches.
 It starts to harden pretty quickly, and if you keep reheating it, it will eventually overcook and be useless.
 Oh, I almost forgot.
 Make sure the bowl you use for melting the coating is completely dry.